 Because occupations involving physical labor dominate the local economy, Guthrie is generally considered to be a blue-collar town.
 40.18% of the Guthrie workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Guthrie is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Guthrie who work in office and administrative support (12.93%), sales jobs (12.70%), and maintenance occupations (9.47%).

-Guthrie is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Guthrie doesn't have a public transportation system that people use for their commute.

 The citizens of Guthrie have a very low rate of college education: just 7.00% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.